Keyboard shortcuts

 4. Set the SteamVR launch argument

-To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field to input the launch argument.
+SteamVR needs a launch argument to allow the SlimeVR driver to connect to the server.
+To set the launch argument, open Steam, right-click on SteamVR in your library, select "Properties" and you should see a field where you can enter launch arguments.
+In most cases, the launch argument should be: PRESSURE_VESSEL_FILESYSTEMS_RW="$XDG_RUNTIME_DIR/SlimeVRDriver" %command%.
+You may need to adjust this if you already have other launch arguments set.

 Installing Java